 Group B Streptococcus Infection in Newborns

-What causes group B infection?Many adults carry group B streptococcus (strep) bacteria in their digestive tract, urinary tract, and genital area.
+What causes group B infection in a newborn?Many adults carry group B streptococcus (strep) bacteria in their digestive tract, urinary tract, and genital area.
 About 1 in 4 pregnant women carry it in their rectum or vagina.
 During pregnancy, the mother can pass the infection to the baby.
 Newborns can get it from the mother's genital tract during delivery.

 Newborns are more likely to get group B strep infection if the mother has: